ayeletganot/DailyScribe/README.md

 npm install
 ```

-3. Set up environment variables:
-Create a `.env` file in the root directory with the following:
+3. Create a `.env` file in the root directory with the following:
 ```
 DATABASE_URL="postgresql://username:password@localhost:5432/dailyscribe"
 SESSION_SECRET="your-secret-key"